- Pulling & Syncing data from the cloud to your local computer, and auto syncing files and folders, so that you’re in sync with cloud data.

 Mapping a Workspace

-In order to synchronize data between a cloud workspace and your computer, you must first connect, ormap
+In order to synchronize data between a cloud workspace and your computer, you must first connect, ormap the cloud workspace to a designated location on your computer.

 The workspace sidebar will also show a button alongside workspaces that haven’t been mapped yet— whether they are local only or cloud only.